atsign-foundation/noports/systemd/README.md

 Type "screen [-d] -r [pid.]tty.host" to resume one of them.
 ```

-An individual screen can be attached to by e.g. `screen -r sshnpd`.
+An individual screen can be attached to by e.g. `screen -r 904.sshnpd`.

 To detach again use `Ctrl-a d`